-Do you love national parks, but get tired of the crowds?
-Black Canyon of the Gunnison National Park is a spectacular uncrowded gem that we visited this summer.
+Love national parks?
+Black Canyon of the Gunnison National Park in Colorado is a spectacular uncrowded gem.

-We passed through Black Canyon of the Gunnison National Park on a road trip through Colorado on Highway 50.
+We passed through Black Canyon of the Gunnison National Park on a family road trip through Colorado on Highway 50.
 We visited on a weekday morning in the summer.
-There were a few other visitors, but we had most of the view points all to ourselves.
+There were a few other visitors, but we had most of the viewpoints to ourselves.

-Here are my tips for making the most of your visit – whether long or short – to Black Canyon of the Gunnison National Park.
+Here are my tips for making the most of your visit to Black Canyon of the Gunnison National Park.

 South Rim vs. North Rim

 We visited the South Rim of Black Canyon of the Gunnison.
 The entrance is just off Highway 50 and it has the park's visitor center, a campground, and picnic areas.
 It is somewhat more developed than the North Rim, which has a campground and ranger station.
 The South Rim was not at all crowded, so I imagine that you'd have the North Rim pretty much to yourself.
 The drive from the South Rim to the North Rim is about two hours.

 You can drive down to the Gunnison River from the South Rim Entrance Station.
 The drive will take you out of the national park and into the Curecanti National Recreation Area.
 We drove through parts of this recreation area along Highway 50 and it's beautiful.
 It looks like a fun place for boating, rafting and other water sports.

 Related: 11 Fun Things to Do in Denver, Colorado